 Our History

-impact of such violence on children and their education during their survey work in north-east Delhi.
-It all began with a small initiative known as the Smile Class, which aimed to providethese children with some respite amidst their despair.
-During the violence, all the belongings of these families, including their children’s books and stationary, were burnt to ashes.
-In an effort to provide them with a place of relief, the Smile Class was established in Mustafabad, near the base
+Following the Delhi pogrom in 2020, Shaagird recognised the impact such violence had on children and their education during its survey work in Northeast Delhi.
+It all began with a small initiative known as the Smile Class, which aimed to provide these children with some respite amidst their despair.

 Since most of the families lost their homes and livelihood in the violence of February 2020 they started to take their children out of schools because of financial constraints.
 They bore the double burnt of Delhi the pogrom and the ill-planned lockdown which destroyed their livelihoods.
 Shaagird then came to provide aid to these families and sponsored the education of these children.
 It opened Sunrise Public School in Ghaziabad.
 The year also marked the incorporation of Learning Center Miftahul Quran, where children are provided knowledge of English, Hindi, math, computers, and